w3f/Grants-Program/SubFlow.md

 With the growth of the Democratic deficit, the rise of autocracy and the total disability of the overgrown bureaucracy all over the world, the same trends are evident in the structure of the internet and today's social media platforms.

 SubFlow aims to develop a decentralised social media platform that empowers users with control over their data and interactions.
-The protocol will be distinguished from other platforms by its foundation of decentralised ownership and censorship resistance.
+The protocol will be distinguished from other platforms by its foundation of decentralised ownership and data access, and censorship resistance.
 It will offer a seamless experience for sharing multimedia content, engaging with other users through such interactions as "likes" and comments, and conducting direct token transfers.

 SubFlow will be developed as a set of Smart Services, providing users the ability to interact with other users through communication, as well as interact with other services in the Polkadot ecosystem based on an open API: marketplaces (showcasing, buying, and selling NFTs), DeFi services (buying and exchanging tokens), games (authorisation, messaging), and so on.